stinky-lynx1/random-stuff/README.md

+# Collection of random stuff i made when bored :3

-# A simple RNG written by me in Python 3.13!
+## A simple RNG written by me in Python 3.13!

-## 1. How to use
-1. Open it using your py editor or terminal/console, in case you have py installed
-2. Initiate the script!
-3. Follow the guidelines and...
-4. End up with the randomest number ever!

-## 2. Creator(s)
-Yes, I ([Stinky](https://github.com/stinky-lynx1)) did in fact do it, BUT! without [tjf1dev](https://github.com/tjf1dev) it would never be possible!

-## 3. Plans
-Since this is really a deadend project, I'm thinking of a better way to show it tho, maybe a HTML or CSS?? idk.
+## An integral calculator you can insert python compatible functions into! (yes, even math.sin(x) ;3)

+thats it for now x3

+enjoy :3